 In the 1960s, USAID helped construct dams and water systems that made thousands of hectares of semi-arid wasteland available for productive use and improved the livelihoods of thousands of people.

 Morocco experienced improvements in public health, particularly in family planning and reproductive health between 1979 and 1997, in part as a result of USAID’s work.
 During those years, the number of children born per woman dropped from 7 to 3; the infant mortality rate decreased by 67 percent and the rate of maternal mortality during childbirth dropped by 47 percent.

 In the 1990s, USAID helped create thousands of new jobs for unskilled and semiskilled workers, about 80 percent of whom were women.
 To stimulate economic growth, USAID also supported the creation of microcredit institutions to provide capital to hundreds of thousands of small business owners and their families.

-Today, USAID continues to support improvements in economic governance, labor productivity, and water efficiency through activities designed to leverage public and private sector resources and spur broad-based growth.
-USAID is focused on improving the capacity of teachers and school administrators to provide better learning environments for students.
-USAID also supports efforts to improve citizen participation and government responsiveness, transparency and accountability at the national and local level.
+In the early 2000s, USAID continued to support improvements in economic governance, labor productivity, and water efficiency through activities designed to leverage public and private sector resources and spur broad-based growth.
+USAID was focused on improving the capacity of teachers and school administrators to provide better learning environments for students.
+USAID also supported efforts to improve citizen participation and government responsiveness, transparency and accountability at the national and local level.

 Our partnership continues as Morocco moves forward on key initiatives to improve the lives of its people and promote a peaceful process of democratic reform.